-Prerequisite(s): SPAN1 OR one year of HS Spanish OR Placement exam: Students must score 70% OR higher on a placement test administered by the Spanish Department.
+Prerequisite(s): SPAN-1 or one year of high school Spanish or Placement exam: Students must score 70% or higher on a placement test administered by the Spanish Department.

 Intermediate Spanish Part 1

 First of two semesters of intermediate Spanish.
 This course provides intermediate level of communication skills through listening, speaking, reading, and writing in a cultural context with special emphasis on communication.
 (L)